ijlyttle/vembedr/README.md

 [![lifecycle](https://img.shields.io/badge/lifecycle-maturing-blue.svg)](https://www.tidyverse.org/lifecycle/#maturing)
 <!-- badges: end -->

-The goal of the vembedr package is to make it a little bit easier for you to embed videos into your **rmarkdown** documents and your **shiny** apps.
-Four services are currently supported:
+The goal of vembedr is to make it a little bit easier for you to embed videos into your **RMarkdown** documents and your **Shiny** apps.
+In this verison, five services are supported:

   - YouTube
   - Vimeo